mist998/mist998/README.md

    - TStream (timeseries alike, constant O(1) read/write with fixed size)
    - TChannel (deque alike, but not really)

-Contact author if interested, will give and briefly explain usage n limitations.
+Contact author if interested in tools/topic.
+For tools, will give and briefly discuss usage n limitations.
 For non-commercial uses only.

 Link: [ hot-interface@hotmail.com ]
 <!--